Throwback74/friend-finder/README.md

 	node server.js 8080
 	Then in any browser, open http://localhost:PORT replaceing PORT with 3000 OR with your chosen port number OR follow the link created by the console.log displayed in the terminal

+### Also!
+Try this -

+* use the names "Travis", "Tanner", or "Mark" for an easter egg!